jimjimvalkema/scrollZkWormholes/README.md

 ### scroll bugs
 this [address (0x3040f)](https://sepolia.scrollscan.com/token/0xe182977b23296ffdbbceead68dd76c3ea67f447f?a=0x3040f6436F0c4533587000EC5C36f5272Cc10Cd5) has 10 tokens but the storage proof from the scroll sepolia rpc returns a proof where it has 840 tokens
 0x3040f6436F0c4533587000EC5C36f5272Cc10Cd5

+This is most recent commit with that contract: https://github.com/jimjimvalkema/scrollZkWormholes/commit/e7d632651d07c1b6a328a0fde0d4296799f5d069